PathlyLearningPlatform/Backend/backend/docs/creating-service.md

 ## Docker

 Each service must run in a docker container and have Dockerfile.
 If service has additional dependencies like database, cache or other services it should also have compose.yaml in order to run it in isolation (with deps).
 There should also be production version of the file (compose.prod.yaml) which will configure services for production (without bind mounts, using production env files).

-# Specific Technologies

-## Typescript

-1. Delete package-lock.json and node_modules,
-2. add service to the npm workspace using `npm init -w ./path/to/service`

-### Nestjs